laurieroy/rails-supstacker/README.md

 - "Brand" - To add a filter later on.
 1 brand per supplement

+### Improvements
-- can add ratings, manufacturing etc
+- can add ratings, manufacturer, etc.